Bhagya0529/Machine-learning/README.md

 The machine learning consists of four paradigms as supervised learning, unsupervised learning, reinforcement learning and semi-supervised learning.
 The programs necessary for the basic introduction of machine learning models by supervised learning and unsupervised learning is provided.
 Firstly, we load the dataset.
-The dataset used here is in .csv(comma separeted values).
+The dataset used here is in .csv(comma separeted values) format.
 Then we perform the data preprocessing which includes the following process:

 Data Cleaning: This step involves handling missing data, outliers, and noise in the dataset.
 Common techniques include imputation for missing values, removing outliers, and smoothing noisy data.